cran-task-views/Distributions/Distributions.md

 - *Proportion distribution:* this is the distribution for the difference between two independent beta distributions. d, p, q, r functions in `r pkg("tolerance")`.
+- *Ratios of Quadratic Forms:* `r pkg("qfr")` provides d, p, q, r functions for the distribution of ratios (and products) of quadratic forms in normal variables as well as moment.
+   `r pkg("QF")` provides d, p, q, r in the case of positive definite matrices.
+   `r pkg("Qapprox")` provides the p function.
 - *Rayleigh distribution:* provided in packages
     `r pkg("VGAM")`, `r pkg("extraDistr")` and
     `r pkg("lmomco")`.